RapidLoans/contracts/readme.md

 ### **How to Request a Flash Loan**

 Head over to [app.rapidloans.vercel/flashloans](https://app.rapidloans.vercel.app/flashloans) for step-by-step instructions on requesting your flash loan today!

----

-This version adds a bit more energy, making the description both accurate and engaging while keeping technical details clear.